 I have 2 beacons.
 One on 10 meter at the house.
 Frequency is 28.291.5Mhz.
 Using a Uniden HR-2600 with an ID-O-Matic beaconer.
 Antenna is a ground plane up 25 feet.
 On only during daylight.
 The other beacon is on 6 meter at 50.072.5 for now.
 I use a Freakin' Beacon for beaconing.
 Antenna is either the AR-6 or the 50-3 beam.
 I use the Alinco DX-70TH for this when not chasing DX.

-I put up a small solar system (60 watts) in August 2010 that now runs my ham station at times.
-Just added a 100 watt panel August 2014 so have 160 watts charging the batteries.
+I put up a small solar system of 160 watts that now runs my ham station during daylight.
+It charges 2 105ah AGM batteries.
 Off the grid!

 I'm always listening!

 Jim, W6NIF, ex WA6NIF

 You must be logged in to file a report on this page